 Tendons are bands of tissue that connect muscles to the bones.
 Overuse is the most common cause of injury, resulting from repetitive motion that causes the tendons to become damaged.
 For example, the tendon attaching the muscle to the epicondyle, or protrusions on the elbow, often become inflamed, creating a condition called “Tennis Elbow” or “Golfer’s Elbow.”
 Symptoms of elbow injuries include pain, stiffness, tingling or numbness, and pain when gripping or lifting.

 Tennis Elbow and Golfer's Elbow are common examples of repetitive motion activities that often result in inflammation of the tendons in the elbow.
+Overhead pitching in young athletes is also a common cause of tendon strain.
 Poor technique and lack of warm-up can contribute to this condition.
 Muscles and tendons are like a piece of taffy: when warm, they stretch and are pliable; when cold, they are rigid and prone to injury.
 The resulting inflammation, although painful, is your body's method of rushing healing cells to the site of injury.

 Damaged tendons transmit pain impulses to the brain.
 Through a subconscious reflex, the surrounding muscles go into a painful spasm in an attempt to stabilize the joint.
 Often, painful knots appear in the surrounding muscles.
 Muscles become tight and painful as they try to compensate for the weak and damaged underlying structures.
 Spasm in the muscles further decreases the blood flow and nutrient supply to the tissue, contributing to increase in the breakdown.
 This chronic tension leads to deterioration of the tendon attachments and tendinosis, often resulting in chronic tendon degeneration.